popitsch/pysrna/README.md

                         },
                 "gene_id": "ID",                        # Name of the GFF attribute used to store gene ids
                 "extra_attributes": "Name",             # Extra GFF attributes that will be copied to the output file
                 "write_bam": false                      # If true, then debugging BAM files will be written.
         },
-        "calc_qc": false    # If true, QC R script will be called.
+        "calc_qc": false    # If true, QC R script will be executed.
     }